Cross Exchange Market Making

 When placing orders on the maker market and filling orders on the taker market, the order amount should meet the exchange's minimum order size and minimum trade size.

-You can find more information about this for each Exchange Connectors under Miscellaneous section.
+You can find more information about this for each Exchange Connectors under the Miscellaneous section.

 If the user has the following configuration,